melvinopolis/TTS-FT-Winter2016-Notes/js-day1.md

 **CHALLENGE 1** Do you need more coffee?<br>

 Write a script that:
-- stores the number of cups (that a person has consumed) in a variable
+- stores the number of cups that a person has consumed in a variable
 - if the person has had *less than* 3 cups
-	- log a message to the console saying: ("Yes I'll take another cup of coffee")
+	- log a message to the console saying: "Yes I'll take another cup of coffee"
 - if not
-	- log a message to console saying ("I think I'm okay for now")
+	- log a message to console saying: "I think I'm okay for now"

 **CHALLENGE 1 ANSWER:**